lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 We speak with [[Reynard Aristaios]] about the rest of the group joining up.
 He introduces himself to [[Alton]], [[Aelar]], and [[Bikam]].
 He gives a small speech about what [[The Adventurers Guild]] does in the region, and what we can do for them.
 Namely that some of the guild members like to hunt (evil) monsters for materials, parts, food, and trophies.

+He gives us a bronze tag, as an upgrade over our older o
 # Loot: